canonical/test_observer/backend/README.md

 ### Create Migrations

 For more information on how to create migrations, please check [Alembic docs](https://alembic.sqlalchemy.org/en/latest/).
 Note, that it's worth noting that Alembic can help [auto generate migrations](https://alembic.sqlalchemy.org/en/latest/autogenerate.html) based on differences between SQLAlchemy ORMs and the actual database.
 But developers have to check these migrations to make sure they're fine.
+To generate migrations automatically though, just run:

+`$ kubectl exec -it service/test-observer-api -- alembic revision --autogenerate -m "Migration description"`

+Note however that this created migration will reside inside the pod not on your host machine.
+So you have to copy it over by:

+`$ kubectl cp test-observer-api-RESTOFPODNAME:/home/app/alembic/versions ./alembic/versions`

 ### Applying Migrations